Semester in Practice Externships (Domestic)

 - All externships will be at non-profit and governmental institutions approved by the law school

-- Externship organizations will be in the Boston or the Washington D.C. area.
+- Externship organizations may be in the Boston area or anywhere in the United States.
 Once students are selected for the Semester in Practice Program, they will work with a member of the faculty who will assist in the placement process

 - Eligible students must be in or entering their final year of law school, must have a minimum GPA of 3.2, and must complete a competitive application process